-Security requirements are modeled in SysML Requirement Diagrams (see Figure 1).
-The main operators of such diagrams are Requirement Containment and Derive Dependency formalisms used to define relationships between requirements.
-The containment relationship depicts sub-requirements in terms of hierarchy and enables a complex requirement to be decomposed into its containing child requirements whereas deriveReqt determines the multiple derived requirements that support a source requirement.
+Security requirements are modeled in SysML Requirement Diagrams (RD).
+The main operators of RDs are Requirement Containment and Derive Dependency formalisms used to define relationships between requirements.
+The containment relationship depicts subrequirements in terms of hierarchy and enables a complex requirement to be decomposed into its containing child requirements whereas deriveReqt determines the multiple derived requirements that support a source requirement.
 These requirements normally present the next level in the requirement hierarchy.
 A Security Requirement stereotype is introduced to make a clear distinction between functional requirements and security requirements of the system, yet modeling both functional and non-functional requirements in a single environment.
 Furthermore, a Kind parameter is defined to specify the category of the security requirement (confidentiality, access control, integrity, freshness, etc.).